Descanonge/neba/docs/source/data/usage.rst

 contained in :class:`.ModuleMix`.
 This generates a module with multiple 'base modules'.
 It will instantiate and initialize all modules and store them in :attr:`.ModuleMix.base_modules`.
-Mixes class should be created with the class method :meth:`~.ModuleMix.create`.
+Mix classes should be created with the class method :meth:`~.ModuleMix.create`.

 This is used for instance to obtain the :class:`union<.SourceUnion>` or :class:`intersection<.SourceIntersection>` of source files obtained by different source modules.
+Or it could be used to write to multiple file format at once (with different base writers).

-Mixes can run methods on its base modules:
+Mixes can run methods on their base modules:

 * :meth:`~.ModuleMix.apply_all` will run on **all** the base modules of the mix and return a list of outputs.